DataHighway-DHX/documentation/docs/whitepaper.md

 The DH's monetary policy may apply a halving to encourage early production (collator BAT) sparking an inflation strategy, where after each halving period the size of the block reward that is given to a collator for producing a block is halved, and the collator may share the block reward with its nominators.

 * An event where the number of generated DHX rewards earned by miners per block will be halved (divided by 2).
 The number of DHX found per block will become more scarce.
 The halving reward ensures that DHX total supply will reach its target cap.
-* Tradionally in Bitcoin the expected block time was set at a constant value to make sure miners could not impact the security of the network by adding more computational power.
+* Traditionally in Bitcoin the expected block time was set at a constant value to make sure miners could not impact the security of the network by adding more computational power.
 * DHX miners may proposed the DHX DAO to have a dynamic block time.
 * Each DHX halving lowers DHX's inflation rate.
 * DHX miners would be incentivized to maintain the network even when the reward becomes very small because they would have a say in the direction of the DH and may still be collecting fees for: